Tips for Law School Letter of Recommendations

 Instead of asking multiple composition professors, for example, ask a variety of people who will create a nuanced portrait of you with their combined recommendation letters.
 If one professor knows your writing abilities very well, find another professor who saw you in a more clinical or oratorical light.
 Your letters of recommendation for law school will be more effective if they don’t read as copies of each other.

 Follow these tips to have multiple well-written letters of recommendation for law school submitted weeks before your application deadline.
 Learn how to craft an effective personal statement and position yourself for acceptance from your “dream” law schools.
-Take advantage of a special discount for Blueprint students and meet with a law school admissions consultant to boost every element of your application, from your resume to your diversity statement.
+Take advantage of a special discount for Blueprint students and talk to one of our law school admissions consultants to boost every element of your application, from your resume to your diversity statement.

 Search the Blog